hamzahik/wakanda-paas-doc/docs/getting_started.rst

 Getting Started
 ===============

-The following video demonstrates how to create an application from the dashboard and then how to delpoy and update your application from the studio.
+The following video demonstrates how to create an application from the dashboard and how to delpoy and update it using the studio.

 .. raw:: html